DavesCodeData/Angular-Frontend-Boilerplate/README.md

 Step 1: After creating a copy of this repository and opening it type in the terminal: `npm install -g @angular/cli` This will install the Angular packages.

-If you don't know how to open the terminal hit ctrl + ` and it will open.
+If you don't know how to open the terminal and you are using VS Code just press `ctrl + backtick`

 Step 2: Add Angular materials by typing in the terminal: `ng add @angular/material`